 – stop wasting time on social networking sites to find people to talk to.
 Come to networking events.

 – plan your meetings in the same area, preferably somewhere in the center of the city.
 Consider fast foods, parks, etc. Meet your friends out, not at their places.
-It will take less time to prepare, clean, cook and other activities that might take you even more than the visit itself.
+It will take less time to prepare, clean, cook, and do other activities that might take you even more than the visit itself.

 – if you’re in a relationship or if you’re married, don’t forget your friends.
 Your friends, not the couple’s friends.
 Don’t let your partner have control over your whole time.
 The more diverse will your social field be, the more diversity you will have to balance the need for certainty that you get from a stable relationship.

 Keep in mind that if you haven’t planned your time, someone else will.
 Some say this takes the savor out of life.
 It’s the same people who don’t have enough time to connect with their friends (and I don’t mean online), hurry to ride in busy means of transport, have a hard time waking up or sleeping, complain don’t have time to read (but they waste all the time spent on the road).
-Most important, these people have time to worry.
+Most importantly, these people have time to worry.
 Because the internal dialogue already goes with a speed of 600-800 words per minute in your head.
-If the most part of your time spent in all these activities is busy getting strokes from the inside and not from the outside (like, for example, a book or an audio-training), it is most likely that you will not get any other different ideas than your own.
+If the most part of your time spent in all these activities is busy getting strokes from the inside and not from the outside (like, for example, a book or an audio training), it is most likely that you will not get any other different ideas than your own.